Hårdmetall - Egenskaper och vad används hårdmetall till - Sollex

 Sollex has long used tungsten carbide to extend the life of knife blades and industrial razor blades in cutting processes.
 Knowing how to make carbide blades and industrial razors has proven to be extremely useful when it comes to industrial injection molding tools.

-Because cemented carbide is extremely hard and wear resistant, cemented carbide molds can be used to produce high precision components with long life and high accuracy.
+Because cemented carbide is extremely hard and wear-resistant, cemented carbide molds can be used to produce high-precision components with a long life and high accuracy.
 Carbide is also resistant to high temperatures and corrosion, making it suitable for use in abrasive environments.
 Injection molding tools are expensive to produce, but their long life and high performance make them a cost-effective option in the long run.

 Why Choose Tungsten Carbide Tooling?